 In short, you can pretty much stay anywhere when you are bike touring.
 Your choice of accommodation is only really dictated by location, time, money, and imagination.

 For some people, the romance (and wallet-friendliness!) of wild camping every night is a vital aspect of their tour.
-For others, staying at locally owned bed and breakfasts so they can enjoy a few beers every night is the whole point.
+For others, staying at locally owned bed and breakfasts so they can enjoy a few beers every night and get some social interaction is the whole point.

 We're all different, and want to experience different things not only as we bike tour, but in life as well.
 This guide suggests a few ideas of where you can stay at night when on your next bicycle tour, starting with where to sleep for free.